 As McCulloch strengthened his army, Lyon went on the offensive.
 On August 9, 1861, he led nearly 5,400 Union soldiers out of Springfield, Missouri, to assault over 11,000 Rebels encamped near Wilson’s Creek, roughly twelve miles southwest of the city.
 Lyon’s surprise attack, on the morning of August 10, caught the Confederates off guard.

 The Federals initially drove the Rebels back, but the Southerners eventually halted the Union advance.
 The Confederates launched three counterattacks during the day, but despite being outnumbered over two to one, the Yankees held their ground.
-During the battle, Lyon was killed, making him the first Union general to die in combat during the Civil War.
-Major Samuel D. Sturgis took command of the Union army and ordered a retreat later in the day as his exhausted soldiers ran low on ammunition.
+During the Battle of Wilson’s Creek, Lyon was killed, making him the first Union general to die in combat during the Civil War.
+Major Samuel D. Sturgis took command of the Union army and ordered a retreat later in the day as his soldiers ran low on ammunition.
 The exhausted Rebels did not pursue.

 The Trans-Mississippi District

 After the Battle of Wilson’s Creek, discord between McCulloch and Price prompted the former to return to Arkansas, while the latter continued operations in Missouri.
 During the winter, Confederate President Jefferson Davis sought to coordinate operations west of the Mississippi River by resolving the rift between Price and McCulloch.
 In January, Davis appointed Major General Earl Van Dorn as commander of both men’s forces in the newly created Trans-Mississippi District.